Trust Pilot Reviews

 • 40 to 45-foot Poles: highways, major roadways, large parking lots, and industrial zones where you’ll need a wide illumination area.

 • 50 to 55-foot Poles: large industrial complexes, airports, seaports, and expansive outdoor spaces that require intense illumination.
-These are often high mast poles or high mast light poles designed for large-scale illumination, supporting multiple fixtures to maximize light output.
+High mast applications supporting multiple fixtures maximize coverage while minimizing the number of poles required.

-• 60 to 65 Foot Poles: projects that need exceptionally high light coverage, such as stadium lighting, large industrial yards, and expansive outdoor areas.
-These tall poles or taller poles are ideal for providing adequate illumination in high-traffic areas.
+• 60 to 65 Foot Poles: projects that need exceptionally high light coverage, such as stadium lighting, large industrial yards, and expansive outdoor areas where uniform illumination across vast spaces is essential.

-• 70 to 75 Foot Poles: specialized projects such as airport runways, major highways, and other situations where lighting needs to cover vast distances or heights in high-traffic areas.
-Proper light distribution patterns are crucial at this height to ensure effective and uniform illumination.
+• 70 to 75 Foot Poles: specialized projects such as airport runways, major highways, and other situations where lighting needs to cover vast distances.
+Wind load calculations become especially critical at these heights.

 Material and Durability